tkssharma/arch.tkssharma.com/content/posts/2020-02-04--understanding-docker-best-practices.md

 ---
 date: 2022-02-04
-title: 'Understanding Kubernetes Architecture In simple language'
+title: 'Best Practices for working with Dockerfile'
-shortTitle: 'Understanding Kubernetes Architecture In simple language'
+shortTitle: 'Best Practices for working with Dockerfile'
-description: 'Understanding Kubernetes Architecture In simple language'
+description: 'Best Practices for working with Dockerfile'
 template: post
-featuredImage: '../thumbnails/k8s.png'
+featuredImage: '../thumbnails/docker.png'
-thumbnail: '../thumbnails/k8s.png'
+thumbnail: '../thumbnails/docker.png'
-slug: understanding-kubernetes-architecture-made-easy
+slug: best-practices-of-using-dockerfile
 categories:
-  - k8s
+  - docker
   - microservice
   - aws
 tags:
-  - Kubernetes
+  - docker
   - k8s
   - microservice
 ---

-# Best Practices for working with Dockerfiles
+# Best Practices for working with Dockerfile

 This guide assumes you are familiar with Docker and its build environment.
 Let's review some of the basic concepts before you start to put them into practice.